Central State Significant PrecinctSkip to main content

 The proposed changes can be found in the Explanation of Intended Effect (EIE).

-The draft Strategic Vision and Western Gateway sub-precinct rezoning proposal, including supporting technical documents, are on exhibition until 27 November 2019
+The draft Strategic Vision and Western Gateway sub-precinct rezoning proposal, including supporting technical documents, were on exhibition from 16 October 2019 until 27 November 2019.

 The Central State Significant Precinct FAQs (PDF, 129 KB) provides more information about the Central SSP.